Bridiro/sw-libfont/README.md

 ```
 sw-lib-font/
 ├── src/
 │   ├── libfont.c                # Utilities and font render function
-│   └── font.c             # Font SDF data (generated)
+│   └── font_<name_of_font>.c    # Font SDF data (generated)
 ├── inc/
-│   ├── libfont.h          # Header file for text.c
+│   ├── libfont.h                # Header file for libfont.c
+│   ├── font_<name_of_font>.h    # Definition for single font (generated)
-│   └── font.h             # Definitions for font creation (generated)
+│   └── font.h                   # Definitions for using all the generated fonts (generated)
 ├── test/
 │   └── main.c                   # Demo application to display capabilities
 ├── generated/
-│   ├── sdf_generator.py   # SDF Font generator
+│   ├── font_generator.py        # SDF Font generator
 │   ├── font.ttf                 # Font to use in the library
 │   ├── bitmaps/                 # Folder to contain bitmaps used
 │   └── sdf_fonts/               # Folder to contain generated SDFs
 ├── build/                       # Compiled object files
 ├── library.json                 # File used by PlatformIO to identify library
 └── app                          # Final compiled application
 ```

 ## Usage
 1. **Generate Font:**
 Go inside the `generated/` folder and run the python script passing all the needed parameters.
-Run `python sdf_generator.py --help` for more informations.
+Run `python font_generator.py --help` for more informations.

 2. **Include the Header:**
 Include `libfont.h` in your source file to access the functions to use.